 In the event that a situation arises, either on or off-campus, that constitutes an on-going or continued threat in the judgment of the Chief of University Police, a campus-wide "timely warning" will be issued.
-ULPD (the Chief or his designee) will draft an email containing the proposed information for a warning and transmit it to U of L Office of Communications and Marketing.
-Communications and Marketing will review and revise the text as needed, followed by transmitting an email with the warning to the University community and through the Campus Emergency Notification Alert System that utilizes e-mail, text messages and University office phones.
+ULPD (the Chief or his designee) upon confirmation of an incident, will draft an informational warning and transmit it to the University community through the Campus Emergency Notification Alert System that utilizes e-mail, text messages and University office phones.
 This overlapping means of communication is used to ensure that in the event one method fails or malfunctions, the University community still receives the message.
 This emergency system is tested semi-annually.
 Other methods of dissemination may be utilized when deemed necessary such as:

-- The posting of flyers in University buildings; - Posting to the University and/or ULPD website(s); - Publication in U of L Today and Student Weekly News & Events.
+• The posting of flyers in University buildings;

+- Posting to the University and/or ULPD website(s); - Publication in U of L Today and Student Weekly News & Events.